You don't need special tech skills to start building your ideas today!

 Decision-maker value: Expands the innovation potential of non-technical staff / students / startup founders.

-Participant value: Feel empowered to tackle challenges with modern tools.
+Participant value: Feel empowered to tackle challenges with AI.

-Decision-maker value: Foster a more resilient workforce / student body / startup cohort adaptable to change.
+Decision-maker value: Foster more resilient people, adaptable to change.

-Learn a simple, repeatable framework for moving from an idea to a prototype to feedback
+Learn a simple repeatable framework for moving from an idea to a prototype

 Participant value: Learn a process to apply and reuse on future projects.